 I paid him via Venmo and left.

-Fast forward to 2019, where a knee surgery plunged me into the deepest depression of my life, a depression that almost killed me.
+Fast forward to 2019, when a knee surgery plunged me into the deepest depression of my life, a depression that almost killed me.
 Key word: almost.
 I’m still here, winning battles against myself.

 Those words, spoken to me years ago, still resonate.
 I knew in 2019 that I wanted to create a permanent reminder for when my depression would inevitably rear its ugly head again.
-Yesterday, I finished that reminder with the help of Gene Cash at Seven Sagas Tattoo Studio.
+This year, I finished that reminder with the help of Gene Cash at Seven Sagas Tattoo Studio.

-I took the classic Roman Juno and made her mine.
-I have a woodblock style crane on my right shoulder that represents my first triumph over depression, so I thought, why not a Japanese Juno?
+I took a look at the classic Roman Juno and made her mine.
+I have a woodblock-style crane on my right shoulder that represents my first triumph over depression, so I thought, why not a Japanese Juno?
 Some of her classic symbols are still there: the peacock feathers, the spear, the moon, the lotus.
-The words beside her, written in Japanese, are purely for me to know: watashi no kataki wa jibun.
+The words beside her, written in Japanese, are a constant reminder to me: “watashi no kataki wa jibun.”
 My enemy is me.

 But my favorite element of the whole piece?
 If you look carefully, the top line of the moon isn’t finished.
 It’s intentional, an aesthetic called “wabi sabi” in Japanese.
 It’s about appreciating beauty that is “imperfect, impermanent and incomplete” in nature.
 Fitting.